pratikgajjar/go-backend.how/content/about.md

 contributors: ["Pratik Gajjar"]
 ---

-## As of Apr 2021
+## As of April 2021

-As a backend engineer at FamPay, he finds joy in tackling various engineering challenges and even some non-engineering problems.
-His passion lies in problem-solving, regardless of the nature of the task at hand.
+As a backend engineer at FamPay, I find joy in tackling various engineering challenges and even some non-engineering problems.
+My passion lies in problem-solving, regardless of the nature of the task at hand.

 ## A Typical Day In My Work Life